git/git.github.io/rev_news/drafts/edition-38.md

     - Git central workflow is something like Gerrit.
-No forking before sending pull request, no special git hook on client side, no "Change-Id" in the commit message, and we use pull request for review.
-We also developed a client side program named "git-mm" to help our users to manage multiple git modules, or a single git repository.
+No forking before sending pull request, no special git hook on client side, no "Change-ID" in the commit message, and we use pull request for review.
+We also developed a client side program named "git-mm" to help our users to manage multiple git modules, or just a single git repository.

     - Git-CDN is a reverse proxy for Git.
-I wrote a program named `git-upload-pack-proxy` to handle data syncing and data caching across different data-centers.
+I wrote a program named `git-upload-pack-proxy` to handle data syncing and data caching across different data centers.

-    - Also we have some enhancement on Git, and I wish I can contribute them back to Git one day.
+    - We have also some enhancements on Git, and I wish I can contribute them back to Git one day.

 * If you could get a team of expert developers to work full time on something in Git for a full year, what would it be?

-  When I was developing git reverse proxy, I found the git protocol is a bit complicated and not very efficient.
+  When I was developing the Git reverse proxy, I found the Git protocol is a bit complicated and not very efficient.
 For example, if a client wants to fetch a single branch, the server still needs to send thousands of references as refs-advertisement.
 We can improve it.